cchitsiang/awesome-stars/topics.md

 ## self-hosted

 - [boojack/slash](https://github.com/boojack/slash) - An open source, self-hosted bookmarks and link sharing platform.
-Save and share your links very easily.
+Save and share your links very easily
 - [knadh/listmonk](https://github.com/knadh/listmonk) - High performance, self-hosted, newsletter and mailing list manager with a modern dashboard.
 Single binary app.
 - [documenso/documenso](https://github.com/documenso/documenso) - The Open Source DocuSign Alternative.
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.